Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Results

 \subsubsection{Orbital energy}

-Because the (Bi)TC method can be regarded as a single-Slater-determinant (HF) approximation for the similarity-transformed Hamiltonian, we can naturally obtain the orbital energies in Eq.~(\ref{eq:SCF}), and Re[$\epsilon_{ii}$] satisfies the Koopmans' theorem as proved in Ref.~\cite{Umezawa}.
-In this section, we investigate the accuracy of the orbital energy.
-From this section, we consider the $S_{\mathrm{ee}}$ and $S_{\mathrm{een}}$ Jastrow functions using $a=1.5$ Bohr as representative cases, because of a small $a$-dependence of the total energy in Fig.~\ref{fig:tote}(b)--(e).
+Because the TC and BITC method can be regarded as a single-Slater-determinant (HF) approximation for the similarity-transformed Hamiltonian, we can naturally obtain the orbital energies in Eq.~(\ref{eq:SCF}), and Re[$\epsilon_{ii}$] satisfies the Koopmans' theorem as proved in Ref.~\cite{Umezawa}.
+In this section, we investigate the accuracy of the orbital energy of a helium atom.
+From this section, we consider the $S_{\mathrm{ee}}$ and $S_{\mathrm{een}}$ Jastrow functions using $a=1.5$ Bohr as representative cases, because of a small $a$-dependence of the total energy in Fig.~\ref{fig:tote}(b)(c).